Halting U.S. HIV Epidemic By 2030: Difficult But Doable

 "We have the tools available to end the HIV epidemic, and most infections are now highly concentrated in certain geographic hotspots," Azar said in a statement.
 "More than 50 percent of new HIV diagnoses in 2016 and 2017 occurred in 48 counties, Washington, D.C., and San Juan, Puerto Rico."

-The plan would "increase investments" in these hotspots through existing programs like the Ryan White HIV/AIDS Program, which provides care to low-income people who are uninsured.
+The plan would "[increase] investments" in these hot spots through existing programs like the Ryan White HIV/AIDS Program, which provides care to low-income people who are uninsured.
 The federal government would provide funds to create a local "HIV HealthForce" in these targeted areas to expand HIV prevention and treatment.

 Several HIV/AIDS advocates say that the goal is achievable, but only if the administration reverses course in several major areas of health care policy, including efforts to weaken the Affordable Care Act, cut funding for Planned Parenthood and limit LGBTQ and immigrant rights.
 The initiative's fate will depend on Congress, which will decide whether to fund the new proposal and, if so, by how much.